soooooyoung/dotnet9-dockerized-template/README.md

 ## How to Run

-You can launch the full stack with `docker compose up` command using the provided [compose.yaml](compose.yaml) file.
+You can launch the full stack with docker compose using the provided [compose.yaml](compose.yaml) file.

 To run the full stack locally: